ylong-chn/hopper_tutorial/README.md

 - Step 1: Open Globus and transfer the R file `glmnet_timer.R` and the associated Slurm file `glmnet_timer.slurm` to your Hopper clusters storage space.
   - to use Globus, log in at https://www.globus.org/ and go to https://www.globus.org/globus-connect-personal to download Globus Connect Personal so Globus can access your local files
   - in the transfer window, select your local space while for the other side, search "gmu ARGO" and select "gmu#ARGO-1.ORC"
-  - make sure to transfer all you files to your personal **scratch** folder instead of home directory (for example, my "scratch folder" is called `/scratch/ylong5/`) as there is too much traffic in the home directory that can significantly slow down your experience
+  - make sure to transfer all you files to your personal **scratch** folder instead of home directory (your "scratch folder" is called `/scratch/[Mason NetID]/`) as there is too much traffic in the home directory that can significantly slow you down
-- Step 2: Submit your slurm job.
+- Step 2: Submit your Slurm job.
-  - To submit the slurm job, run the following code:
+  - To submit the Slurm job, run the following code:

 `sbatch --array=1-10 glmnet_timer.slurm`